guibueno/guibueno.github.io/_docs/needs-01-targetlearners.markdown

 > 4. is problem-centered and interested in immediate application of knowledge, and
 > 5. is motivated to learn by internal rather than external factors."
 (Merriam, 2001, p.
 5)

-"Knowles himself came to concur that andragogy is less a theory of adult learning than 'a model of assumptions about learning or a conceptual framework that serves as a basis for an emergent theory' (1989, p.
+Knowles himself has stated that andragogy is less a learning theory of adult learning and more of "a model of assumptions about learning or a conceptual framework that serves as a basis for an emergent theory" (1989, p.
 112)" (p.
 5)

 ### Self-motivation